ameseee/kwk-curriculum-site/swift-ios/lessons/functions/index.md

 print("Please walk the dogs.
 I will expect to see you complete that task in \(minutesToWalk) minutes!")
 ```

-The "let" was used because minutes to walk is not changed.
-If you are curious, try starting with var then noticing the warning Xcode throws.
+The `let` was used because minutes to walk is not changed.
+If you are curious, try starting with `var` then noticing the warning Xcode throws.

-## Technical Vocabulary
+## Swift Functions

-* Function
-* Argument
-* Return Value
-* Declare
-* Call (a function)
-* Code Block
+Make sure that your use of functions is down pat by completing this partner activity below!

 <div class="practice">
   <h2>Practice: Function</h2>